 “We could never have expected what would happen to our family,” he says.

-China’s Uighurs are used to waves of repression.
+China’s Uyghurs are used to waves of repression.
 The region, on the country’s western fringes, has long been seen as inconvenient but strategically important.
 Once a pivot on the ancient Silk Road trading route connecting China to the Middle East, it was occupied by the People’s Republic of China in 1949.
 It has emerged as an important node in Beijing’s Belt and Road infrastructure initiative, which has sent railway lines and highways snaking west from China’s industrial south and east into Central Asia and beyond.

-Today, many Uighurs still call the area “East Turkestan,” a reference to its Turkic culture and language, which, along with the importance of the Islamic faith, set it apart from the country’s Han Chinese core.
+Today, many Uyghurs still call the area “East Turkestan,” a reference to its Turkic culture and language, which, along with the importance of the Islamic faith, set it apart from the country’s Han Chinese core.
 For the Communist Party, that otherness represents a potential threat to the stability and sovereignty of the country.
 As in Tibet, the government encouraged Han Chinese from the east to migrate to Xinjiang and change the dominant culture.
-That migration continues today, and the population of around 19 million people is now about 46% Uighur.
+That migration continues today, and the population of around 19 million people is now about 46% Uyghur.

 Each Chinese political generation has also brought its own form of repression to Xinjiang.
 In the past, downward spirals of repression and resistance had tended to burn out in a few years.
 This time felt different.

 In 2009, mass riots had broken out in the regional capital of Ürümqi — the result of a particularly brutal crackdown aimed at suppressing dissent stemmed from the 2008 Olympics.
-Although officially 197 Uighur and Han Chinese were killed, human rights groups believe the real death toll was far higher.
+Although officially 197 Uyghur and Han Chinese were killed, human rights groups believe the real death toll was far higher.
 The man sent to manage the fallout was Xi Jinping, the then-vice president who had already been tapped for leadership.

 In 2016, two years after Xi’s government launched the so-called Strike Hard campaign, the first scattered reports of detention camps began to leak out of Xinjiang.
-On the ground, police started to seek signs of “foreign influence” — visiting the families of Uighurs living abroad, pressuring them for information, and encouraging them to summon their relatives back to China.
+On the ground, police started to seek signs of “foreign influence” — visiting the families of Uyghurs living abroad, pressuring them for information, and encouraging them to summon their relatives back to China.

 By 2017, Ablet had acquired Dutch citizenship and was out of reach of the state, but his younger brother in Canada started getting messages asking him to come home.
 His friends warned him not to — returnees were disappearing — so instead, he sent letters from his university and workplace in Canada to show that he was behaving himself.
 He even mailed pictures of himself with other Chinese students to prove he was socializing with the right people.